rossmuego/rossmuego.com/_posts/2017-11-23-holiday-booking-system.markdown

 This entire solution was programmed in C# with the database queries being carried out using SQL.
 I learnt a large number of things about the C# language during this process as well as how to implement an SQL database into my program and how to handle the data provided by it.

+I also incorporated 2 popular design patterns into my solution; Facade and Singleton.
 # Database Structure

 In total there are 6 tables being used in the solution.
 Below is an ER diagram detailing the relationship between them along with their columns.

 ![Database]({{ "/images/posts/holiday-system/"}})

 # Adding Bookings